golobby/orm/README.md

 }

 func (u User) ConfigureEntity(e *orm.EntityConfigurator) {
-    e.
-		Table("users").
+    e.Table("users").
       Connection("default") // You can omit connection name if you only have one.

 }
 ```